tcassar-diss/report/planning/plan.md

     - More research needed to identify problem source

 ## Related Works

+- Justify the novelty of your approach
+- Describe the state of the art
+- Show why `addrfilter` is novel

 - SysPart: temporal filtering of syscalls
 - Eternal War in Memory SoK
 - Work on automating syscall whitelist generation